DanielRudrich/pd_mpe/README.md

 The object outputs a list with the following elements:

-- device number: integer range from 1 to 16, reflecting the midi devices in the pd midi settings (will be omitted when specific device is selected)
+- device number: integer in range [1, 16], reflecting the midi devices in the pd midi settings (will be omitted when specific device is selected)
+- voice number: integer in range [1, 15], represents midi channels 2-16 (MPE)
 - midi event symbol
 - value1
 - value2